willingjiang/willingjiang.github.io/_pages/about.md

 # <font color=CornflowerBlue>Recruitment</font>

-I plan to recruit Chinese graduate students and international postdocs on these projects: <br>
+I plan to recruit Chinese graduate students (Chinese students only) and international postdocs (international allowed for postdocs) on these projects: <br>

 - solving linear and nonlinear PDEs on unknown manifolds using diffusion maps, radial basis functions, deep neural networks, <br>